Maximise your Avios, air miles and hotel points

 There are two ways of earning Accor Live Limitless status – by nights, or by spending.

-I assume that virtually no-one achieves it via nights because the spend thresholds are so low.
+I assume that few people achieve it via nights because the spend thresholds are so low.

-It doesn’t make a lot of difference if you get 10, 20 or 30 free status nights via the two ALL PLUS cards because, unless all of your nights are in ibis hotels, you are still likely to qualify on spend before you hit the nights target.
+It doesn’t make a lot of difference if you get 10, 20 or 30 free status nights via the two ALL PLUS cards because, unless all of your nights are in ibis hotels or in low cost countries, you are still likely to qualify on spend before you hit the nights target.

 Gold, for example, requires 30 nights or €2,800 of spend.
 Even with 10 free status nights from the ALL PLUS ibis card, you would still qualify on spend rather than nights if your average nightly room rate ex tax was (€2,800 / 20) over €140.